 - When it’s thick and darkened, the sauce is ready.
 Now add some salt to taste.

-For the cheese you need:
+Ingredients the cheese

 - Well, cheese.
 One that melts nicely.
 I use cheddar.

-This is how you melt cheese (I know you know how to, but this way is a little special):
+This is how you melt cheese (I know you know how to, but this way is a little special)

-- Pour water into a pot.
+- First, pour water into a pot.

 - Place some kind of heightened plate in it, so you can put things in there without them being under water.
 Alternatively, you can have less water and use containers with high edges.
 The problem is that they might break when standing directly on the hot bottom of the pot.